ghosteater1311/RISC-V_Bitmap_Image_Display/README.md

 - The way CPU processing the data.
 - How is the computer storing data into memmory.

-Feel free to read and learnning!!!
+Feel free to read and learn Assembly language!!!